Non-Diet Dietitian Nutritionists: Your Allies in Healing from Binge Eating Disorder

 Hi!
 I’m Carolyn

-I’m a registered dietitian-nutritionist and certified health coach who specializes in women’s health and mindful eating.
+I’m a registered dietitian-nutritionist and certified health coach.
 I am passionate about helping people discover the best ways to fuel their unique bodies to feel better physically and mentally.

 I would love to help you on your path to optimal health!